Humber Bridge: Bridge statistics

 The bridge held the record for the world's longest single-span suspension bridge for 17 years, from its opening in July 1981 until the opening of the Akashi Kaikyō Bridge in April 1998.
-In 2022 it became the twelfth longest, single-span suspension bridge.
+In June 2024, it became the thirteenth-longest, single-span suspension bridge.
 The central span, at 1410 m, is the longest in Britain and in the Western Hemisphere.
 It remains the longest single-span suspension bridge in the world that can be crossed on foot or by bicycle.

 The bridge is crossed twice during the annual Humber Bridge Half Marathon in June, and Hull Marathon in September.

 Toll update project

 In July 2013, work began on introducing a new electronic tolling system.
 The existing Humber Bridge toll system was largely the same as it was when the bridge opened in 1981.
 The computer system was over 15 years old, absorbed an increasing amount of maintenance, and needed to be replaced.
 The project would decrease waiting times and was welcomed by business and transport leaders.

 In the first phase, the toll booths and the toll plaza canopy were replaced, and in the second phase, writing, testing and setting up the new toll system was completed.
 From 2015 bridge users could set up an account with the bridge and pay into it.
 Account holders receive a device called the HumberTAG, a small electronic tag that enables the system to recognise the bridge user; the toll is automatically deducted from the user's account.
 Two central lanes through the plaza are free-flowing; they do not have booths and account holders are able to cross the bridge without stopping.